nihole/wikigraph/README.md

 - **Example3.
 Contradictions, complements and proofs**
 - **Example4.
 Logical chain with all logical dependencies**

-So if you want to start your own wiki graph you have to create yaml file with the same structure as you see in the examples and run wrgaph.py script.
+So if you want to start your own wikigraph you have to create yaml file with the same structure as you see in the examples and run wrgaph.py script.

-Of course, you can use git for this, which provides unique opportunities for structured discussion and creation a collective wiki graph.
+Of course, you can use git for this, which provides unique opportunities for structured discussion and creation a collective wikigraph.

 # Wave Analysis